pretzelhammer/rust-blog/posts/chat-server.md

     tx: Sender<String>
 ) -> anyhow::Result<()> {
     // ...
-    let mut rx = tx.subscribe();
+    // get a receiver from the sender let mut rx = tx.subscribe();
     // ...
     while let Some(Ok(mut user_msg)) = stream.next().await {
         // ...
-        tx.send(user_msg)?;
+        // send all messages to the channel tx.send(user_msg)?;
         // ...
+        // receive all of our and others'
+        // messages from the channel
         let peer_msg = rx.recv().await?;
         sink.send(peer_msg).await?;
     }